FreeZeroDays/dotfiles/README.md

 ### How do you add an image to neofetch?

 - You can change neofetch's config to use an image instead.
 You can find more info in their [wiki](https://github.com/dylanaraps/neofetch/wiki/Image-Backends).
-For example, I changed following variables in my [config.conf](https://github.com/FreeZeroDays/dotfiles/tree/master/.config/neofetch) to show a waifu:
+For example, I changed following variables in my [config.conf](https://github.com/FreeZeroDays/dotfiles/tree/master/.config/neofetch) to show an anime waifu:
 ```
 image_backend="kitty"
 image_source="$HOME/.config/neofetch/valhalla.png"